yuyan-z/Codecamp-Project/README.md

 Initial the object's attributes, including `self.file_name` the file name to store the tasks data, `self.fields` the fields for the task,      `self.tasks` the list to store the tasks data, `cols_max_len` the maximum length of each column

 ### do_command(self)
-First read tasks data from file, then run the operation function, finally save a history file
+First read tasks data from task file `self.file_name`.
+If it does not exist then create one.
+Next, run the operation function.
+Finally save a history file

 ### add(self)
+Add a task in the task file `self.file_name`, given description and other attributes

+### modify(self)
+Modify the task with the given id and the given attributes

+### rm(self)
+Remove the task with the given id

+## show(self)
+Show tasks in tabular form

+## find(self)
+Find the task with the given attributes

 ## class Log
 Manage log file.